Underground-Ops/underground-nexus/README.md

 **IMPORTANT:** After deploying the Underground Nexus from a `docker run` command, type `docker exec Underground-Nexus sh deploy-olympiad.sh` in the exact same terminal or console in which the `docker run` command ran. *This script does quite a lot and can take a LONG time to complete - depending on the power of your system and internet speeds it can take anywhere from 2 to 10 minutes to complete activating and initializing the Underground Nexus stack.*

+### Install Step 2 - Paste activation command in the same shell the first command was entered in, and the Underground Nexus will build and activate itself (2 commands total to deploy - this is the second and final command if there are no errors).
+If the command does not seem to work try the alternative install option below.

 ***ACTIVATE the Underground Nexus (this is the only necessary command to run IMMEDIATELY after deploying the Underground Nexus to activate it):***
 **`docker exec Underground-Nexus sh deploy-olympiad.sh`**

-**ALTERNATIVE - From inside of either a Docker Desktop shell to the Underground Nexus container or a Portainer shell into the Nexus, enter this command from inside the Underground Nexus container itself for activation:**
+**ALTERNATIVE** - From inside of either a Docker Desktop shell to the Underground Nexus container or a Portainer shell into the Nexus, enter this command from inside the Underground Nexus container itself for activation:
 `sh deploy-olympiad.sh`

 ----------------------------------------------------